mochi-hpc-experiments/python-io-pipeline-bench/example-results/polaris-2025-10-21/README.md

 # Discussion

-The threading version performs considerably better in the configuration with the GIL disabled, but it still does note remotely approach the performance of the multiprocess version.
+The threading performance collapses with the GIL disabled once we get past a concurrency of 8 for some reason.
+Need to investigate why.